stereolabs/zed-sdk/svo recording/export/README.md

-# Stereolabs ZED - SVO Recording utilities
+# Stereolabs ZED - SVO Export

 This sample demonstrates how to read a SVO file and convert it into an AVI file (LEFT + RIGHT) or (LEFT + DEPTH_VIEW).